£12 / £17 / £18 / £10 Previews & Weds. Matinees / ‘Pay What You Can’ Sat. Mats

 Ross is currently one of Theatre503’s resident playwrights, the 503Five where he received a seed commission to develop Wolfie.
 He is a member of the Orange Tree Writers’ Collective, BBC Writersroom and a playwright on attachment at the Bristol Old Vic.
 He was the writer in residence at Theatr Clwyd, an alumnus of Tamasha Playwrights 16/17 and Soho Theatre Writers’ Lab where he developed Wonder Boy which was a finalist for the Tony Craze Award receiving special recommendations and a rehearsed reading at Arcola Theatre's Playwrought festival.
-He was commissioned by Tamasha and Titilola Dawudu to write a series of monologues for Hear Me Now, a book of monologues for diverse actors and is currently under commission to Arcola Theatre, LAMDA and Audible for an original audio drama.
+He was commissioned by Tamasha and Titilola Dawudu to write a series of monologues for Hear Me Now, a book of monologues for diverse actors.

 |Wednesday 20 March||Wed 20 Mar||19:30||Book Now|